-The Stewart platform, first introduced by Stewart in 1965 stewart65 platf with six degrees freed for flight simulation applications, represents a significant milestone in parallel manipulator design.
+The Stewart platform, first introduced by Stewart in 1965 [2] for flight simulation applications, represents a significant milestone in parallel manipulator design.
 This mechanical architecture has evolved far beyond its original purpose, finding applications across diverse fields from precision positioning systems to robotic surgery.
 The fundamental design consists of two platforms connected by six adjustable struts in parallel, creating a fully parallel manipulator capable of six degrees of freedom motion.